MicrosoftDocs/cpp-docs/docs/mfc/reference/clistctrl-class.md

 ### Parameters

 *nItem*<br/>
 Index of the item whose state is to be set.
+If this parameter is -1, then the state change is applied to all items.

 *pItem*<br/>
 Address of an [LVITEM](/windows/win32/api/commctrl/ns-commctrl-lvitemw) structure, as described in the Windows SDK.
 The structure's `stateMask` member specifies which state bits to change, and the structure's `state` member contains the new values for those bits.
 The other members are ignored.